Is this really the end?

-It’s probably supremely narcissistic to think of someone as your own personal angel, but that’s how I think of him.
+It’s probably supremely narcissistic to think of someone as your personal angel, but that’s how I see him.
 All he’s ever done is make me feel good.

 It’s no surprise then, why I grapple with guilt.

-I want to keep living in the world I’ve made for myself, the one where I get to make my own rules, much like that Star Trek holodeck.
-It’s rarely, if ever, about sex.
+I want to keep living in the world I’ve created, the one where I get to make my own rules, like in the Star Trek holodeck.
+It’s rarely, if ever, about sex for me.
 I’m deeply affectionate, but the wild child in me is sometimes like a high school virgin.

-I reach inside and shake hands with the interior of a person.
-I cram the getting to know process into several early intense sessions in a row.
+I reach inside and shake hands with the interior of a person, cramming the getting-to-know process into several intense sessions in a row.
 Some people expect it to always be that way.
 But in the end, I’m a person who retreats into her alone space.

 Those in my circle get it.
 When people know you, they understand your inconsistencies.
+Like Shane understood.
 But when they don’t, they get hurt.

-Yet I tell their stories.
-I pay them tribute.
+Yet I tell their stories, like when I pay tribute to the man with the Vespa.
 I hear their tales in my head and repeat the words like incantations.
 I’m Scheherazade and live another day because of the people whose stories I tell.